hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 \end{align*}
 $$

-We can define distance between densities with a positive constant $C$ multiplied by the Hilbert-Schmidt norm.
+We can define distance between densities as the Hilbert-Schmidt norm times a positive constant $C$.
 We choose $C = \sqrt{2}$ so that for pure states with $p = 1$, the associated distance is $r = 2(p - 1/2) = 1$.
 In general, since each such $r$ is associated with a unique